 Can a movie about global warming genuinely be called lighthearted?
-If so, Gold and Helfand’s pic comes as close as one imagines possible, essaying yet more inconvenient truths about the potential future of our planet in the same buoyant, irreverent style the filmmakers brought to their last activist docu.
-Pic may face a certain climate-change fatigue on behalf of the ticket-buying public, but should receive plenty of exposure from fests and small-screen docu broadcasters.
+If so, Daniel B. Gold and Judith Helfand’s “Everything’s Cool” comes as close as one imagines possible, essaying yet more inconvenient truths about the potential future of our planet in the same buoyant, irreverent style the filmmakers brought to their last activist docu, “Blue Vinyl.”
+Given its arrival in Al Gore’s footsteps and the sudden glut of media attention focused on the subject, pic may face a certain climate-change fatigue on behalf of the ticket-buying public, but should receive plenty of exposure from fests and small-screen docu broadcasters.

 Probably the biggest single factor working against “Everything’s Cool” is that its primary subject is the difficulty in raising Americans’ awareness about global warming, and yet the film arrives at a moment when awareness may be at an all-time high.